 The same goes for your proposals and presentations.

-You may have come up with dozens of ideas for your client, but you need to start by selecting the one you think is the best suited for your prospect based on the needs you uncovered during your discovery sessions and present them wrapped in a bow sitting on a satin pillow — and keep your bulk bin of brilliant ideas in reserve for future use with other clients (or perhaps for this oe is you did a poor job of matching their need with your first idea).
+You may have come up with dozens of ideas for your client, but you need to start by selecting the one you think is the best suited for your prospect based on the needs you uncovered during your discovery sessions and present them wrapped in a bow sitting on a satin pillow — and keep your bulk bin of brilliant ideas in reserve for future use with other clients (or perhaps for use as back-up ideas with this client if you did a poor job of matching their needs with your first idea).

 You can’t just do a mind-dump of dozens of ideas or products that your customer “might” like and expect them to manually shuffle through them as if they were in search of a favorite band among all the Greatest Hits CDs from Lisa Lisa & Cult Jam in the BestBuy discount bin.